ControlPlane API & Projector

 - Includes the

-databasecomponent, which deploys a PostgreSQL pod with default credentials into thecontrolplane-systemnamespace - Provides a pre-configured ControlPlane API config with security disabled and the GraphQL Playground enabled
+databasecomponent, which deploys a PostgreSQL pod with default credentials into thecontrolplane-systemnamespace - Provides a pre-configured ControlPlane API config with the external listener's JWT auth set to

 latesttag withIfNotPresentpull policy